davide-beltrame/medimg-saliency-benchmark/README.md

 - DenseNet-121 (Proven effectiveness in chest X-ray tasks, Feature reuse via dense connections improves saliency sharpness)
 - EfficientNet-B0 (High performance per parameter; well-suited for medical imaging with limited data)
-- MobileNetV3 (Strong lightweight option for efficiency comparison)
+- MobileNetV3 (Strong lightweight option for efficiency comparison) optional (after we have completed the project):
 - Vision Transformer (ViT-B/16)   - Offers fundamentally different saliency patterns, with attention-based reasoning)

-We sample 50 images from the test set and evaluate model performance using:
+We evaluate model performance on the entire test set using the metrics:
 - Area Under the ROC Curve (x-axis = FP, y-axis = TP)
 - F1 Score
 - Accuracy
 - Recall
 - Precision

+We sample 50 images from the test set at random and proceed with the "humna expert alignment" analysis.

 We ask human experts to annotate the regions they deem more important to determine whether or not the patient has covid infection, we obtain a binary mask.

 We validate the agreement between annotators by computing IoU.

-We compute a final expert-level mask as the intersection of the annotated binary masks of all the experts.
+We compute a final expert-level mask as the intersection of the annotated binary masks of all the experts, after processing with morphological binary filters.

 We compute grad cams and compare them with the expert annotation using:
 - IoU (on binarized grad CAMs vs binary annotations)